openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 ## Pass Configuration File to OpenVINO™ Runtime

 > **NOTE**: If both native and custom layer implementations are present, the custom kernel has a priority over the native one.
-Before loading the network that features the custom layers, provide a separate configuration file and load it using the ov::Core::set_property() method with the "CONFIG_KEY" key and the configuration file name as a value before loading the network that uses custom operations to the plugin:
+Before loading the network that features the custom layers, provide a separate configuration file and load it using the `ov::Core::set_property()` method.
+Use the "CONFIG_KEY" key and the configuration file name as a value before loading the network that uses custom operations to the plugin:

 @snippet docs/snippets/vpu/custom_op.cpp part0

 ## Optimizing Kernels with OpenCL for VPU (Intel® Neural Compute Stick 2)

 This section provides optimization guidelines on writing custom layers with OpenCL for VPU devices.
 Knowledge about general OpenCL programming model and OpenCL kernel language is assumed and not a subject of this section.
 The OpenCL model mapping to VPU is described in the table below.

 | OpenCL Model  | VPU Mapping|
 |-----|----|